Marija-Kov/portfolio-website-mk/README.md

-# Web developer/designer portfolio - landing page
+## Web developer/designer website

+- Contains a short bio and contact form.

-- Using HTML, CSS/SASS, vanilla JavaScript.
+- Built using HTML, CSS/SASS, vanilla JavaScript.

-## Design
+### UI design overview

-- I was going for a technical look with a bit of flash.
+- Technical with a bit of flash (interactive Inkscape-style guides).